zaphosting/docs/docs/minecraft-timings-report.md

 ---
 id: minecraft-timings-report
-title: Identify server problems with timings report
+title: "Minecraft: Identify server problems with timings report"
 description: Information on how to identify lag problems on your Minecraft server with a timings report - ZAP-Hosting.com documentation
 sidebar_label: Timings-Report
 ---